Niccolò Matas

 Niccolò "Nicola" Matas (6 December 1798 – 11 March 1872) was an Italian architect and professor.
 He is best known for being the architect of the 19th century Gothic Revival façade of the Basilica of Santa Croce in Florence, Italy.
 Matas was a professor at the Academy of Fine Arts, Florence (Accademia di Belle Arti di Firenze).
 He is one of the important architects in the history of the city of Florence.

+Biography

 Early life

-Niccolò "Nicola" Matas was born on December 6.
-1798 in Ancona in Marche, Papal States (now present-day Italy).
+Niccolò "Nicola" Matas was born on 6 December 1798, in Ancona, in Marche, Papal States (now present-day Italy).
 His family was Jewish and of Spanish descent.
 He studied at Academy of Fine Arts, Rome (Accademia di Belle Arti di Roma); followed by study at the Academy of Fine Arts, Venice (Accademia di Belle Arti di Venezia) and the Academy of Fine Arts, Vicenza (Accademia di Belle Arti di Vicenza).

 Career

 In 1825, Matas moved to Florence, where he was an academic professor at the Academy of Fine Arts, Florence (Accademia di Belle Arti di Firenze), primarily teaching architecture.
 His architect contemporaries in Tuscany included Gaetano Baccani, Mariano Falcini, Emilio De Fabris, and Giuseppe Poggi.
 Matas worked closely with sculptor Giovanni Dupré of Gipsoteca Dupré.
 He had a working relationship with Anatoly Demidov, 1st Prince of San Donato.